hashicorp/terraform-provider-azuread/website/docs/auth/service_principal_configuration.html.markdown

 ```

-At this point you should now be able to manage users groups and more by running either `terraform plan` or `terraform apply`.
+At this point you should now be able to manage Users, Groups and other Azure Active Directory resources using Terraform.